-The UK version of Heinz beans is an absolute favorite of the Master Taste Tester.
+The UK version of Heinz Beans is an absolute favorite of the Master Taste Tester.
 Through the years, I tried unsuccessfully to reproduce this humble product.
 However, RecipeTin Eats published a copycat recipe that looked so much like the real thing that I just had to give it a try.
 They were about as close to the real thing as I could have imagined.

 About Heinz Beans